DsDoctor/scrapy-projects/README.md

-# This part of programs corresponse to scrapy projects.
+# This part of programs correspond to scrapy projects.